0xBlackSonic/PedersenHash/README.md

 The Pedersen Hash Function provides a way to map fixed size tuples of elements from modular arithmetic onto elements of finit cyclic groups in such a way that discrete log relations between images are avoidable.

 It's a bitwise hashig function that maps a sequence of bits to a compressed point on an elliptic curve.
-It's primarily used with arithmatic circuits of zero knowledge proof.
+It's primarily used with arithmetic circuits of zero knowledge proof.

 ## Elliptic Curve